City of Fort Lauderdale ready to elect a new mayor

 “Like many of you, my roots are deep in the neighborhood,” said Rodstrom.
 “As a longtime board member and president of my homeowner’s association, I have worked on many issues to improve the quality of life in our city.”

 The third candidate is 64-year-old Dean Trantalis, who has been a city commissioner since 2013 and served another term between 2003 to 2006.
-He says wants to focus on the future.
+He says he wants to focus on the future.

 “Sustainability is going to be so important,” said Trantalis.
 “How do we make sure that we continue to be a city of the future?
-We have to make sure our infrastructure is intact and we don’t ignore it.
+We have to make sure our infrastructure is intact, and we don’t ignore it.
 We have to make sure we have affordable housing for our youth because otherwise they’ll go away to school and never come back because they can’t afford to live here.”

 Among the issues voters will be considering when they go to the polls are the city’s management of the downtown sewer system, which was a hot topic at the mayoral debate.